 Staying Fit in the Army

 Keeping within height and weight standards of the Army is mandatory for all active duty and reserve soldiers.
 For most Army jobs there's enough physical activity involved to ensure that a soldier's weight and body fat composition stays low, but for those assigned to desk duty, it's best to get into a regular physical fitness regimen to avoid putting on extra unwanted pounds.

 The Army does not allow individual soldiers to have poor body composition for a prolonged period of time, as it may cause disruption to his unit.

 For the individual soldier who is overweight, performance declines and the risk of developing work-related injury increases.
 They're also at higher risk of long-term disease.

-Graduate rates from Basic are also tied into similar statistics also yielding a greater chance of injury and failure to complete training.
+Graduate rates from basic are also tied to similar statistics also yielding a greater chance of injury and failure to complete training.